jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#array_output_len" name="array_output_len"></a> `array_output_len(array_output: array_output) -> (crypto_errno, size)`
-Return the length of an array_output object.
+Return the length of an [`array_output`](#array_output) object.

+This allows a guest to allocate a buffer of the correct size in order to copy the output of a function returning this object type.

 ##### Params
 - <a href="#array_output_len.array_output" name="array_output_len.array_output"></a> `array_output`: [`array_output`](#array_output)